Why is Legal Writing so Difficult? Those in Law Wonder, How Can I Improve My Legal Writing Skills, and Quickly?

 The topic sentence in a power-picked paragraph is critical.
 It may be that your busy reader reads no more in that paragraph.
 Wait, what?
 Yes, judges, partners, and senior associates may read a topic sentence carefully and at best, skim the remainder of the paragraph.
 Readers are busy.
 I once asked a criminal court judge if she had read my brief, and she raised it from her lap, and said, “I’m reading it now.”
 The judge was presiding over a busy motion calendar.

-Our Power-Packed Paragraph, in its Entirety, Using CRAC
+Our Power-Packed Paragraph, in its Entirely, Using CRAC

 Here is the whole power-packed paragraph discussed above, using CRAC: